Kaldinn/Kaldinn/README.md

 ###

-<p align="left">I am an aspiring Junior Python Developer with a strong passion for coding and problem-solving.
-Currently, I am actively learning and developing my skills in Python.
-I have a solid foundation in the basics of Python and I am eager to apply my knowledge to real-world projects.</p>
+<p align="left">I'm a Python developer enthusiastic about learning and enhancing my skills.
+I thrive on challenges, enjoy problem-solving, and stay committed to staying updated with the latest in Python development.
+Deeply intrested about AI & ML and Cybersecurity.</p>

 ###